david-jacob/HurwitzFanoFit/README.md

 ### Hurwitz-Fano lineshape
 Usually, smearing of the Fermi surface due to finite temperature $T$ at the STM tip cannot be neglected.
 In this case the lineshape of the Kondo resoance in the $dI/dV$ is given by a convolution with the derivative of the Fermi-Dirac distribution.
-As was shown recently by us [1] the resulting lineshape can be described in terms of a Hurwitz $\zeta$-function:
+As we recently showed by us the resulting lineshape can be described in terms of a Hurwitz $\zeta$-function [1]:
 ```math
 \mathcal{G}(V) = \frac{dI}{dV} \propto \int d\omega \, \left(-f^\prime(\omega)\right) \, A(\omega+eV) =
 A_0 \, \sqrt{\frac{\beta \Delta_{\rm K}}{8\pi} } \,{\rm Re} \left[